LAWS & REGULATIONS

 You don’t need permission to let a room in your apartment/house where you live if the tenant does not occupy the entire residence indepentantly.

 As the primary tenant or condominium owner you have the responsibility for the residence.
 You are responsible for that the rent is paid on time and that the subtenant takes care of the residence in your place.
 We recommend that you pay the rent yourself and then accept payment from your tenant instead of him or her paying the rent directly to your landlord.

 The residence must be up to standards, in other words, it must be inhabitable and properly cleaned when the subtenant moves in, as well as when he/she moves out.

 Permission for the landlord to access the apartment

 The subtenant has exclusive access to the apartment, which means that you, as landlord, may not access the apartment without permission from your tenant.
 If the primary tenant/condominium owner keeps a copy of the keys, then this must be specified in the contract.
 The primary tenant may only access the apartment in order to investigate signs of smoke or possible water leakage.

 Landlords: important to consider

 Security of tenure – if you sublet your apartment for longer than two years it is wise to include a waiving of the tenure in the lease agreement.
 This will grant you access to the apartment if you wish to terminate the lease after a longer period of time.

 Home insurance – the landlords insurance does usually not cover a tenant.
 It can be a good idea to state that the tenant signs their own home insurance in the lease agreement.

 Taxes – If you have subleased a room, house, weekend cottage, condominium, or leased an apartment, you must declare the income on tax form Uthyrning m.m.
 (Hjälpblankett).
-From the subleasing income you may make a tax deduction of 40 000 SEK.
-For more information please see Skatteverket.
+As of now your are able to make a tax deduction of 40 000 SEK per year.
+For more information please see Skatteverket.se.